SteveJustin1963/tec-MINT/MINT2 MANUAL sj ver.md

 > : D 1(A B C) ;
 > D                  //run D and press 123
 49 50 51
->                 //it shows ascii for 1 2 3
+>                 //it shows ASCII for 1 2 3
 > D                 // run D and press abc
 97 98 99
->                // it shows ascii for abc
+>                // it shows ASCII for abc
 ```

 ### Control loops and counters
 - with /i and /j to control array size and access
-- [ 0 0 0 0 0 ] a! // we need to initialize array each time in loops
+- [ 0 0 0 0 0 ] a! // we need to initialise array each time in loops

 eg